Bronze Patination for Conservators Workshop

 Getty Center, Los Angeles

 Patination of bronze and other copper alloys requires technical skills and familiarity with a wide range of materials and their interactions.
-As an introduction to this highly specialized practice, the workshop will demonstrate the wide range of colors and effects that can be produced even with a limited number of solutions and pigments.
+As an introduction to this highly specialized practice, the workshop demonstrated the wide range of colors and effects that can be produced even with a limited number of solutions and pigments.

 Workshop Content

-The workshop introduces participants to:
+The workshop introduced participants to:

 - history of bronze patination